Toblerity/Fiona/README.rst

 Fiona is supported only on CPython versions 3.6+.

 Why the name "Fiona"?
-Because Fiona is OGR's neat and nimble API for Python programmers.
+Because Fiona Is OGR's Neat and Nimble API for Python programmers.
 And a Shrek reference made us laugh.

 For more details, see:

 * Fiona `home page <https://github.com/Toblerity/Fiona>`__
 * `Docs and manual <https://fiona.readthedocs.io/>`__
 * `Examples <https://github.com/Toblerity/Fiona/tree/master/examples>`__

+For support and help:

 * Main `user discussion group <https://fiona.groups.io/g/main>`__

+For project discussions, see:

 * `Developers discussion group <https://fiona.groups.io/g/dev>`__

 Usage